1896 United States presidential election: Campaign strategies

 While the Republican Party entered 1896 assuming that the Democrats were in shambles and victory would be easy, especially after the unprecedented Republican landslide in the congressional elections of 1894, the nationwide emotional response to the Bryan candidacy changed everything.
 By summer, it appeared that Bryan was ahead in the South and West and probably also in the Midwest.
+Bryan ran an aggressive campaign that appealed to lower-class Americans and evangelical Christians.
+He traveled 18,000 miles by train and made around 600 speeches across the country.
+He often displayed religious imagery at the site of his speeches.
+The content of his speeches revolved around progressive policies such as the free coinage of silver and progressive tax reform that appealed to lower-class Americans.
+On the other hand, McKinley's campaign was much quieter and did not attempt to copy the populist rhetoric that Bryan relied on.
+However, Bryan's rising popularity worried Republican campaign strategists.
 An entirely new strategy was called for by the McKinley campaign.
 It was designed to educate voters in the money issues, to demonstrate silverite fallacies, and to portray Bryan himself as a dangerous crusader.
 McKinley would be portrayed as the safe and sound champion of jobs and sound money, with his high tariff proposals guaranteed to return prosperity for everyone.
 The McKinley campaign would be national and centralized, using the Republican National Committee as the tool of the candidate, instead of the state parties' tool.
 Furthermore, the McKinley campaign stressed his pluralistic commitment to prosperity for all groups (including minorities).